documentcloud/underscore-contrib/docs/underscore.object.selectors.js.md

 **Signature:** `_.getPath(obj:Object, ks:String|Array)`

 Gets the value at any depth in a nested object based on the path described by the keys given.
-Keys may be given as an array or as a dot-separated string.
+Keys may be given as an array of key names or as a single string using JavaScript property access notation.
 Returns `undefined` if the path cannot be reached.

 ```javascript